 ALUM CRYSTALS ON SILK¶

 Alum crystals - that have triangular facets - grown on a silk substrate.
-The technique used here is called precipitation from a solution.
+The technique used here is called crystallization.
 Alum crystals are clear and faceted with great definition so they are often compared to diamonds.
 However these can get so big that it is not really credible that they are diamonds, but they play with light in similar ways.

 Color without additives: transparent and translucent white.
 (Turns opaque after baking in the oven for 10 minutes at 100 degrees Celcius.)